New England Prospect: An Innovative Map Exhibition from 1980

 because a trained or professional tradition in mapmaking and cartography did not evolve in America before 1790, vernacular maps—perhaps more accurately termed “working maps”—were the only kind that did exist in New England for the first two hundred years of the region’s history.
 (Benes 1981, xvi)

 The regional map of New England in William Wood’s New Englands Prospect (above) appears as a crude attempt at trained map making.
-An example of a “working map” is that made by William Godsoe for a legal case over probate in 1701 (above).
-Godsoe’s survey plans possessed a markedly vernacular aesthetic, especially in his depictions of houses and in his characteristic compass roses, yet they were nonetheless grounded in technologies of measurement and property regulation that tied them inexorably with high, aristocratic culture.
+William Godsoe’s 1701 plan of property made for a legal case over probate (above) exemplified the markedly vernacular aesthetic of the “working maps,” especially his depictions of houses and in his characteristic compass roses, yet they were nonetheless grounded in technologies of measurement and property regulation that tied them inexorably with high, aristocratic culture.
+Benes used New England Prospect to show off some of these “working maps” and to demonstrate how they differed from the professional and elite maps of New England made on the far side of the Atlantic.

 Execution: New England Prospect